ScottLogic/blog/_posts/2026-01-09-java-the-immutability-gap.md

 ### Next time

-Next time we dig into the three main optics: lenses, prisms, and traversals.
-[Part 2: Optics Fundamentals]({{site.baseurl}}/2026/01/05/optics-fundamentals.html)
+Next time, in Part 2 we dig into the three main optics: lenses, prisms, and traversals.